Concrete Imaging & Scanning Services in CT, NY, NJ, MA, RI

 Concrete Structures Capable of Being Scanned

-We are capable of scanning the following six different types of concrete structures shown below:
+We are capable of scanning the following six different types of concrete structures shown in the photos below:

 Scanning Concrete With Ground Penetrating Radar (GPR) Technology